TRann717/BG-SegNet/README.md

-# BG-SegNet: Efficient Boundary Optimization and Real-Time Inference for Wound Image Segmentation
+# BG-SegNet: Enhancing Boundary Precision in Medical Image Segmentation with a Lightweight Framework

+This repository provides the **official implementation** of the manuscript
+**"BG-SegNet: Enhancing Boundary Precision in Medical Image Segmentation with a Lightweight Framework"**,
+submitted to *The Visual Computer*.
+The code, pretrained weights, and evaluation results in this repository are **directly related** to the above manuscript.
+If you use this code or models in your research, please consider citing our paper (see the [Citation](#citation) section).

-Medical image segmentation remains challenging due to ill-defined boundaries, heterogeneous lesion morphology, and the need for real-time inference in clinical workflows.
-Existing approaches often trade boundary fidelity for efficiency, or rely on large-scale models with prohibitive computational cost.
-We propose **BG-SegNet** (Boundary-Gated Segmentation Network), a lightweight framework that couples a frozen SAM2 encoder with an explicit boundary-aware gating mechanism.
-The network aggregates multi-scale features into a compact representation, predicts boundary strength and orientation fields under soft boundary-band supervision, and uses them as spatial gating signals to drive orientation-aware anisotropic convolutions only where refinement is required.
-Uncertainty-aware modulation further suppresses artifact-induced noise, and a progressive gradient-unfolding strategy facilitates stable joint optimization of semantic and boundary representations.
-On a custom wound segmentation dataset, BG-SegNet achieves high Dice and mIoU while running at several hundred frames per second, offering a markedly better accuracy–efficiency trade-off than heavier foundation-model baselines.
-On the PH2 dermoscopic lesion dataset, it attains competitive performance compared with specialized skin-lesion architectures, indicating strong cross-domain generalization.
+Medical image segmentation is crucial for clinical analysis, yet it faces challenges such as ill-defined boundaries and the need for real-time processing.
+This paper introduces BG-SegNet, a lightweight framework that integrates a frozen SAM2 encoder with an explicit boundary-aware gating mechanism.
+BG-SegNet aggregates multi-scale features, predicts boundary strength and orientation fields, and employs them as spatial gating signals for orientation-aware anisotropic convolutions.
+The framework achieves high accuracy and efficiency, demonstrating superior performance on a custom wound segmentation dataset and competitive results on the PH2 dermoscopic lesion dataset.
+Our approach offers a promising solution for real-time, boundary-precise medical image segmentation.

-## Network
 ![Overall Model Architecture](figures/model.png)

-## Evaluation
 ![Experimental Results](figures/results.png)

 ## Datasets